ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 You would run the same command with a container like this:
 `singularity exec container.img samtools sort -o rnaseq.sorted.bam rnaseq.bam`

-Here `container.img` is a place holder, which you have to replace by the name of the actual container.
+Here `container.img` is a place holder, which you have to replace by the name of the actual container `ikmb-denbi-annotation.img`.

-Copy the singularity image for this exercise to your local hard drive:
-`cp -R /mnt/lectures/biol258/Day07/singularity.img $HOME`

 In order to be able to run the examples in the following exercises, you will have to add the following code in front of each command:
-`singularity exec $HOME/singularity.img <command execution here>`
+`singularity exec ikmb-denbi-annotation.img <command execution here>`

 ## Annotating the ruff
 Annotation of eukaryote genomes commonly includes these steps: repeat masking, generating "evidences" from sequence data (proteins, transcripts) and combining these with gene finding tools that can use the evidence to generate "best-guess" gene models.

 ## B2.2.
 Repeat-masking the genome
 Identifying repetitive motifs in an eukaryotic genome sequence is important prior to annotation as repeat sequences are abundant but usually not part of actual protein-coding genes.
 Excluding them from the annotation process can therefore increase the quality of resulting gene models.
 The most popular tool for this purpose is **RepeatMasker**.
 It comes with a range of reference repeat sequences and uses a special version of BLAST (and some other tools) to annotate repetitive motifs.

+*Please note!
+The commands given in this wiki are examples and they assume that you make sure that the input and output files are where they should be.
+Sometimes you may have to copy files to your current directory or expand the example commands to include correct/full paths!*

 To repeat-mask scaffold28, you can run RepeatMasker like so:
 `RepeatMasker -pa 4 -qq -species aves -xsmall scaffold.fa`